cymymc/Personal-References/README.md

-    Instructions on how to create the above effect will be explained in gray boxes.
+    Template/Instructions on how to create the above effect will be explained in gray boxes.

 What you see in README visual mode.